sheng09/PHYS3070-2020/Week2/README.md

 # You need to enter passwd here.
 ```

 Finally, open an web browser on you/client local computer.
 Use the address `http://localhost:XXXX/`.
 Note, please use the same four digits XXXX here.
 You will see that the *Jupyter* is running.
+You may need to enter the *token* as requested on the web page.
+Use the *token* obtained above.

 #### b) Use Python with an editor
 You can edit an *Python* programs with gedit, or other editors.
 Then you can run it from Unix/Linux terminal.
 There is an example: